St. Charles Borromeo Seminary will host a public forum on Thursday, May 24 at 3 p.m. to explore the theme of “Fake News and Journalism for Peace.”

 This year, Pope Francis has called for a global reflection on “rediscovering the dignity of journalism and the personal responsibility of journalists to communicate the truth.”

-A Mass will be celebrated at 5 p.m. in the seminary’s Immaculate Conception Chapel followed by a ticketed dinner in the seminary’s Eakins Room at 6:30 p.m.
+After the discussion forum a Mass will be celebrated at 5 p.m. in the seminary’s Immaculate Conception Chapel followed by a ticketed dinner in the seminary’s Eakins Room at 6:30 p.m.
 At this dinner, the Cardinal Foley Media Award for Excellence in Communications, which recognizes contributions to the world of mass media and social communications, will be given posthumously to Tim Russert, a journalist and lawyer who was the longest serving moderator of NBC’s “Meet the Press” program.
 The award will be accepted by his son, Luke.

 The forum is open to the public with free admission.
 Tickets must be purchased for the dinner.
 For more information on this event, visit the symposium’s webpage.

 Help keep Catholic media free, support CatholicPhilly.com

 You may have noticed “pay walls” greeting you when you visit the websites of newspapers and magazines, both large and small.
 These mechanisms allow you to read a few articles for free before you’ve got to pay an annual fee if you want to see more.

 You won’t find a pay wall on CatholicPhilly.com because we’re more than a news organization.
 We’re informing, inspiring and forming readers in the Catholic faith every day through the news, features and commentaries that we post on this site and share across social media.